Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Preliminary

 \section{Preliminary}

-\textbf{Diffusion models} are a type of generative models \cite{ho2020denoising} that decompose the data generation process into two complementary stages: a forward process and a reverse (backward) process.
-In the forward process, noise is gradually added to the input image, transforming the original data distribution into a standard Gaussian noise.
-Conversely, the reverse process is trained to recover the original data from pure noise by learning to invert this corruption process.
+\textbf{Diffusion models}.
+Diffusion models are generative models~\cite{ho2020denoising} that generate data through two stages: a forward process and a reverse (backward) process.
+In the forward process, noise is gradually added to an input image until it becomes standard Gaussian noise.
+The reverse process learns to remove this noise and recover the original image by reversing the corruption step.

 Given an input image $x_0$, the forward process perturbs the data using a predefined noise schedule $\{\beta^t: \beta^t \in (0,1)\}_{t=1}^T$, which controls the magnitude of noise added over $T$ steps.
 This results in a sequence of noisy latent variables $\{x^1, x^2, \dots, x^T\}$.
 At each timestep $t$, the noisy sample $x^t$ is generated as: